 Students may not withdraw from a course in which they have committed an academic integrity violation.

-IMPORTANT NOTE FOR STUDENTS GRADUATING IN DECEMBER: You must submit any Late Withdrawal requests no later than December 17, 2020.
-Please note that withdrawing from a course may impact your ability to graduate.
+Students graduating in Spring 2021: Please note that withdrawing from a course may impact your ability to graduate.

 How do I elect into the S/NC grading basis for a course this term?